PaulBerger56/Softdev2-Solo-Project/README.md

 * *Added funtionality to replace the User's name in the letter templates*

 ### Creating and pushing code to a private Github Repository
 **!!!
 If you are forking this code from my repo, make sure to save it and upload it to a new repository so that you can make it Private.
-At this time, there is no option to make a fork Private!!!  <br><br>
+Don't forget to delete the .git folder after copying it.
+At this time, there is no option to make a fork Private !!!  <br><br>
 There is sensitive information in this project including your personal gmail account name and the special password you created.
 Because of this, we want to make sure that the repository is set to private.
 While it is unlikely that anyone will be finding our repositories and taking our information, it is not impossible.
 You never know who has web scrapers looking all over the place for information like this.
 It is better to be safe than sorry!
 Setting the repository to private means that only the owner and anyone they set as a contributor can see the it**
 1. Navigate to your github page and go to your Repositories.
 Once there, click 'New' in the top right.<br><br> ![New Repository](readme_images/repos.PNG) <br><br>
 2. Name your Repository something relevant and add a Description if you would like.
 Just under Description, make sure the Satellite button next to 'Private' is Selected.
 Make sure that the checkbox next to 'Add a README file' is UNCHECKED!!!!
 There will be a conflict between this readme and the one you made if you leave that box checked.<br><br> ![Create a new Repo](readme_images/createANewRepo.PNG) <br><br>